ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Locality_Bulkload.md

    - [ ] In georeference source record original coordinate and methods used to convert or georeference
    - [ ] Save as csv and load

 **Bulkload the Locality Access Attribute**: from the main menu select [Enter Data > Batch Tools > Locality/Event/Geography > Bulkload Locality Attributes](https://arctos.database.museum/tools/bulkloadLocalityAttributes.cfm).
-Do have this file prepared and ready to go as soon as the localities finish uploading.
+Have this file prepared and ready to go as soon as the localities finish uploading.
    - [ ] Download template and save as an excel file
    - [ ] Copy locality names into the locality names field
    - [ ] fill in "locality access" for attribute_type